-You must discuss side-effects fully with your doctor before you start to take any drug and whenever you experience any adverse effects.
+You must discuss side effects fully with your doctor before you start to take any drug and whenever you experience any adverse effects.
 Also, you should be aware of general gout medication side effects.

 - The following list may not be complete – if you experience any other problem that you think may be related to taking the drug, then you must consult your doctor.

 - Minor side effects that may go away

 - You only need consult your doctor if these become severe or prolonged

 - Unusual hair loss

 - Nausea, unless with skin rash – this is serious – see below

 - Serious side effects